All Products

 Other expression functions

-The functions are used to receive specific parameters or the results of other functions and return specific values.
+These functions accept fixed values or the results of other function calls and return specific values.

-String functions, date and time functions, and conversion functions.
+String, date and time, and type conversion functions.